-Proposals that incorporate elements of more than one theme are welcome.
-Given NSF's strong focus on developing the infrastructure for nanoscale science and engineering, all proposals should address integration of research and education, including course development appropriate to the nature of the project.
+In addition, proposals should address technological, societal, educational and/or outreach implications in context of this solicitation.
+NSF has a strong interest in developing the infrastructure for nanoscale science and engineering.
+Accordingly, all proposals should address integration of research and education, for example, by including course development appropriate to the nature of the project.
 Collaborations between research universities and community colleges to provide curricula and research experiences to educate the future nanomanufacturing workforce are particularly encouraged.

 NSF does not normally support technical assistance, pilot plant efforts, research requiring security classification, or the development of products for commercial marketing or market research for a particular project or invention.

 Other research and education projects in nanoscale science and engineering will continue to be supported in the relevant programs divisions and directorates.

-Principal Investigators should ensure that their proposed project does not substantially overlap with ongoing federally-funded research.
-Proposals submitted in response to this solicitation may be shared by NSF with other federal agencies, including (but not limited to) the Department of Energy, National Institutes of Health, Environmental Protection Agency, Air Force Office of Scientific Research, Office of Naval Research, and the Intelligence Community.
+Principal Investigators should ensure that their proposed project does not substantially overlap with ongoing Federally-funded research.
+Proposals submitted in response to this solicitation may be shared by NSF with other Federal agencies, including (but not limited to) the Department of Energy, National Institutes of Health, Environmental Protection Agency, Air Force Office of Scientific Research, Office of Naval Research, and the Intelligence Community.
 Reviews, including panel summaries, if applicable, may also be shared.
-The reasons for sharing these proposals and reviews include potential co-funding as well as avoiding duplication of federal funding for a particular research project.
-If the PI or awardee organization does not wish the proposal to be shared with a particular federal agency or agencies for funding purposes, they should provide a Single Copy Document with the proposal stating which federal funding agencies should be excluded.
+The reasons for sharing these proposals and reviews include potential co-funding as well as avoiding duplication of Federal funding for a particular research project.
+If the PI or awardee organization does not wish the proposal to be shared with a particular Federal agency or agencies for funding purposes, they should provide a Single Copy Document with the proposal stating which Federal funding agencies should be excluded.
 No explanations for exclusion are required.